openmhealth/shimmer/README.md

 ### Option 1.
 Download and run Docker images

 If you don't have Docker, Docker Compose, and Docker Machine installed, download [Docker Toolbox](https://www.docker.com/toolbox) and follow the installation instructions for your platform.
+If you don't have a running Docker machine, follow these instructions to [deploy one locally](https://docs.docker.com/machine/get-started/), or these instructions to [deploy to the cloud](https://docs.docker.com/machine/get-started-cloud/) on any of these [cloud platforms](https://docs.docker.com/machine/drivers/).

 Once you have a running Docker host, in a terminal